-However, the technique we use to control the muscles in our hands, fingers, arms, and shoulders plays a very important role in our ability to play the piano well.
+However, the technique we use to control the muscles in our hands, arms, and shoulders plays a very important role in our ability to play the piano well.

 I will also share some educational piano finger exercises that beginner piano students can use to give themselves a head start in their development.

 Great piano finger technique is based on the idea of playing “from the finger”–or using the fingers as our main driving source of power.

 If you’re self-taught or new to piano, most of these ideas will be unfamiliar to you.
 If you’ve been playing for a long time and using different techniques, breaking bad habits may take a little time.

 There’s no need to stress, as my finger technique was awful before I got into SDSU.
 Within a few months of being there, however, it improved substantially.

 If I can do it, I’m confident that you can too!

 In essence, good finger technique utilizes the following four elements:

 Fingers should not be flat or floppy–knuckles should generally not be straightened.